PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/fundamentals/sizing-gui-components/+page.md

 ## Positioning children
 First, some quick repetition.

-The child components in `Rows` are as wide as the `Rows` component, and their height are just tall enough to surround their content, and the children are positioned at the top of `Rows`.
+The child components in `Rows` are:

+* As wide as the `Rows` component
+* Just heigh enough to surround their content
+* Positioned at the top of `Rows` (by default)

 To position the child components elsewhere in `Rows`, you can insert extra `Space` components in `Rows` to push apart the children.
 The `Space` children will share the remaining space available in `Rows` evenly among themselves.

 It works the same for the `Columns` component, but the children are instead positioned as columns, and not as rows.